 In Munsiyari it is said that you can get a wonderful view of the Panchachuli Peaks, a group of five chimney-shaped peaks, which include Nanda Devi and Nandakot.

-During the period of March-April the blossoming of the Rhodenderon flowers give the entire forest region a beautiful scarlet hue.
+During the period of March-April the blossoming of the Rhodenderon flowers gives the entire forest region a beautiful scarlet hue.

 Due to the less than ideal road maintenance, the place is best suited to be explored on foot.
 It also works that most of the prime destinations here are not located quite far.